Can I cut a neighbor’s tree overhanging my yard?

 It is the responsibility of a tree owner to prune any overhanging branches that are breaching a neighbour’s boundary.

-This should apply whenever the tree owner is notified that the overhanging branches are posing a danger to neighbour’s animals, buildings or other property.
+This should apply whenever the tree owner is notified that the overhanging branches are posing a danger to neighbour’s animals, buildings or other commercial property.

 In relation to this, a person who owns poisonous vegetation that overhangs into a neighbour’s premises and poisons any animal will also be held liable.